 - Research – to produce insight and understanding about language; form, meaning, history, society, cognition.

-- Teaching – to transmit knowledge and ways of knowing; for citizens, and for future linguists.
+- Teaching – to transmit knowledge and ways of knowing; for future linguists, and other humans.

 - Service – to put our knowledge and perspective on language to work for communities.

 The Department of Linguistics at Berkeley supports a broad view of language and diverse approaches to its analysis.
 Faculty and students investigate all areas of language use and structure, engaging with linguistic theories through methods that include computational modeling, corpus linguistics, experimental procedures, fieldwork, and formal analysis

 Collaboration across areal and disciplinary lines is common.
 Current students and faculty do primary research (through elicitation, on-site fieldwork, and historical text linguistics) involving languages of Africa, Asia, Europe, Oceania, and North and South America.
 We have close contacts as well with students and faculty in other departments and programs on campus, including Anthropology, Cognitive Science, Computer Science, Education, Native American Studies, Philosophy, Psychology, and many language and literature departments.